barbara0205/WRO/README.md

 ## 5. Mobility & Mechanical Design
 ### 5.1 Chassis

+#### Chassis Overview
+Our current vehicle uses a four-wheel chassis designed for the WRO Future Engineers challenge.
+The chassis provides the mechanical base for the drive system, steering mechanism, sensors and processing hardware.
+The design was developed with stability, compact dimensions and reliable steering in mind.

+#### Material and Construction

+#### Component Placement
+(gdje se nalaze no)
+- Main controller:
+- Battery:
+- Drive motor:
+- Steering servo:
+- Sensors:

+#### Design Reasoning

+The battery was positioned low in the chassis to keep the center of gravity as low as possible.
+We placed X here because...
+We chose X instead of Y because...
+This reduced...
+This improved...

+#### Chassis Improvements

+During testing, the distance sensors were positioned on the upper part of the robot.
+In this position, the sensors were too high and could not reliably detect the wall directly in front of the vehicle.
+After identifying this issue, we redesigned the sensor position and moved the distance sensors lower on the chassis.
+This improved their field of view and allowed them to detect the wall more reliably.
+This change showed us how strongly sensor placement can affect the performance of the navigation system.

+before: wall missed in 4/10 runs
+after: wall detected in 10/10 runs

 ### 5.2 Drive System
 ### 5.3 Steering System
 ### 5.4 Dimensions and Weight